Sexual Health for Lesbian & Bisexual Women

 A certain level of personal hygiene may be a given, but did you know that brushing your teeth immediately before sex can encourage bleeding?
 Check that your mouthwash is free of salicylates (aspirin), as this can make your gums bleed.
 Instead, just pop a mint, and you’re good to go!

-- Thick, smelly or frothy vaginal discharge
+- Thick, smelly, or frothy vaginal discharge

-- Pain during sex or while peeing
+- Pain or burning during sex or when you pee

-- Sores on or around your genitals
+- Sores, blisters, or unusual bumps around your genitals

-- Spotting between your periods
+- Spotting or bleeding between periods

 2 comments